libra/website/docs/community/coding-guidelines.md

 pub struct Foo(Arc<FooInner>);
 ```

-### Concurrent types
+### Concurrent Types

-Concurrent types, such as [`CHashMap`](https://docs.rs/crate/chashmap), [`AtomicUsize`](https://doc.rust-lang.org/std/sync/atomic/struct.AtomicUsize.html), etc., have an immutable borrow on self (i.e., `fn foo_mut(&self,...)`) in order to support concurrent access on interior mutating methods.
-Good practices (such as those in the examples mentioned) avoid exposing synchronization primitives externally (e.g., `Mutex`, `RwLock`) and document the method semantics and invariants clearly.
+Concurrent types such as [`CHashMap`](https://docs.rs/crate/chashmap), [`AtomicUsize`](https://doc.rust-lang.org/std/sync/atomic/struct.AtomicUsize.html), etc. have an immutable borrow on self, i.e. `fn foo_mut(&self,...),` to support concurrent access on interior mutating methods.
+Good practices (such as those in the examples mentioned) avoid exposing synchronization primitives externally (e.g. `Mutex`, `RwLock`) and document the method semantics and invariants clearly.

 *When to use channels versus concurrent types?*

 Below are high-level suggestions for the distinction based on experience.

 * Channels are for ownership transfer, decoupling of types, and coarse grained messages.
 They fit well for transferring ownership of data, distributing units of work, and communicating async results.
 Furthermore, they help break circular dependencies (e.g. `struct Foo` contains an `Arc<Bar>` and `struct Bar` contains an `Arc<Foo>` that leads to complex initialization).

 * Concurrent types (e.g., such as [`CHashMap`](https://docs.rs/crate/chashmap) or structs that have interior mutability building on [`Mutex`](https://doc.rust-lang.org/std/sync/struct.Mutex.html), [`RwLock`](https://doc.rust-lang.org/std/sync/struct.RwLock.html), etc.) are better suited for caches and states.